Mariusthvdb/custom-ui/README.md

 ## First

 -0 Delete all existing references to custom-ui in your current config (or, if you don't trust it, comment them out, as I always do before major changes..)
-Also, you can delete all old custom_ui files.
+Also, you can delete all old custom-ui files.
 (Again, for safety: after you have established all is functioning properly with the new setup).

 Installing is super easy: